WDI-SEA/interview-questions/readme.md

 * Explain how prototypal inheritance works
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What's the difference between a variable that is: `null`, `undefined` or `undeclared`?

+A null varible is a variable without a value.
+An undefined variable is a variable that has not been created.
+An undeclared variable is a variable that has not been declared with the keyword var.

 * How would you go about checking for any of these states?
 * What is a closure, and how/why would you use one?

 * What's a typical use case for anonymous functions?
+A typical use for an anonymous function is to keep your variables out of the gloabal scope.

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

+function Person(){} is a function named Person var person = Person() is a function inside a variable named person. var person = new Person() is a new instance of a person using an constructor.

 * What's the difference between `.call` and `.apply`?
 * Explain `Function.prototype.bind`.
 * What's the difference between feature detection, feature inference, and using the User Agent string?